Mrpi314tech/Mrpi314tech.github.io/README.md

 <br>
 <h2>About</h2>

 <h3>Hello, I am Mrpi314.
-I am a programmer and I use the know the language Python, Bash, HTML, NGINX, and some CSS.
-I work on a variety of projects ranging from AI voice assistants to web based applications/websites.</h3>
+I am a linux developer and I use the languages Python, Bash, HTML, NGINX, and some CSS.
+I work on a variety of projects ranging from AI voice assistants to web based applications.</h3>